-- Our Review Editors put each baby product through detailed side-by-side tests, both in the lab and in the field, and we score each product across a range of weighted categories.
+- Our Review Editors put baby products through detailed side-by-side tests, both in the lab and in the field, to carefully assess performance, ease of use, and reliability.

 - We rank the products, explain why, and give awards to ones we think are the best.